PrzemyslawOzga/JavaAlgorithms/src/com/company/datastructure/hashmap/Readme.md

 find the index of the array.
 Thanks to this solution, the storage and extraction of objects (if we know the key) with the complexity O (1) is ensured.

+The size of the inner array is always a power of two (if we give e.g. the number 18 in the constructor, the inner array allocates memory to 32 elements because it is the closest power of two greater than the given number 18), thanks to this the HashMap is able to provide us with complexity at the level of O (1).

 ### **Advantages of HashMaps**

 - Fast value search (average O (1))